 Oleta River State Park

 Of course, that’s the least of what Oleta River State Park offers.
-The river itself weaves through a beautiful forest that guests can explore via canoe or kayak, with rentals available inside the park for novices who who’d like to try canoeing or kayaking for the first time.
-However, what Oleta River State Park is best known for is its bike trails.
+The river itself weaves through a beautiful forest that guests can explore via canoe or kayak, with rentals available inside the park for novices who’d like to try canoeing or kayaking for the first time.
+However, Oleta River State Park is best known for its bike trails.

 Bill Baggs State Park

 Just a little south of the city of Miami is Bill Baggs Cape Florida State Park, which is on the southern end of the island of Key Biscayne.
-The park is home to more than a mile of beachfront, which is considered to be one of the country’s best beaches.
+The park is home to more than a mile of beachfront, which is considered one of the country’s best beaches.

 Barnacle Historic State Park